MarkG98/MorseCodeTranslator/technology.md

 ## Decoding the Signal Into DITs, DAHs, GAPs and SPACEs
 Describing [`DitDahDecoder.v`](https://github.com/MarkG98/MorseCodeTranslator/blob/master/DitDahDecoder.v)

 To implement the signal decoder, we made a counter that starts counting up as long as the signal is constant, whether high or low.
 The counter increments by one for each clock cycle.
 When the signal switches, the counter is reset to 0.
-This counter serves as a debouncer of the button as well as timing for the DITs, DAHs, GAPs and SPACEs.
+This counter serves as a debouncer of the button as well as timing for the DITs, DAHs, GAPs and SPACEs due to the fact that the counter only accumulates when the signal is constant at 1 or 0.
 The following table details what constitutes a DIT DAH, GAP and SPACE:

 | Output |  Time Length (Relative) | Held Signal  | MSBs |
 |--------|-------------------------|--------------|------|